 There’s also live entertainment and kid-friendly fun including craft activities and scavenger hunts.
 Remember to hold on tight as you walk over the suspension bridge – it does tend to sway.

-When: November 20, 2021 to January 23, 2022
+When: November 17, 2023 to January 21, 2024

 From the wild East Coast shoreline to the vast prairies and soaring snow-covered peaks of the Rockies, everyone will marvel at how beautiful Canada is in winter.

 For Christmas, the ride takes on a holiday theme as guests assist two twinkle-eyed elves (Pinecone and Chestnut) on their reindeer search.
 The snowy pre-show segment gets everyone in the holiday mood, and be sure keep eyes peeled for the finale appearance of Santa’s sparkling North Pole workshop.